Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Introduction

-where $\mathcal{N}$ is a Gaussian law and an expression of its variance $\sigma_{\delta}^2$ can be found in Section \ref{sect:asympt}.\\ When $2\cos(2\pi/k) > 2^{-1/k} + 1$, the order of magnitude of $R_t^{\delta}$ is larger.
+where $\mathcal{N}$ is a Gaussian law, and its variance $\sigma_{\delta}^2$ is given in \eqref{eq:expression_variance_first}.
+When $k > k_c$, the order of magnitude of $R_t^{\delta}$ is larger.
 Indeed, in that case, the speed of convergence of the age profile among the population is too slow.
-This convergence is quantified by the spectral gap $\alpha-\lambda$, i.e. the gap between the first and second eigenvalue of the mean operator, see Section \ref{sect:asympt}.
-Indeed, $2\cos(2\pi/k) > 2^{-1/k} + 1$ is equivalent to $\lambda>\alpha/2$, so the speed of convergence $\alpha-\lambda$ is smaller than the fluctuation coefficient $\alpha/2$.
+This convergence is quantified by the spectral gap $\alpha-\lambda$, i.e. the gap between the first and second eigenvalue of the mean operator, see Section~\ref{sect:asympt}.
+Indeed, $k > k_c$ implies that $\lambda>\alpha/2$.
+Hence, the speed of convergence $\alpha-\lambda$ becomes smaller than the coefficient $\alpha/2$ quantifying fluctuations due to population sizes.
 The leading term in $R_t^{\delta}$ comes then from the convergence of the age profile to its limiting distribution.
 The renormalized process has then asymptotically deterministic oscillations along time.
 These oscillations are due to the lack of variability in division times, implying too much synchronicity in the division times (see Figure \ref{fig:oscillations_explication}).
-These oscillations involve a non-Gaussian, finite and complex random variable $M_{\delta}$ and the time step $\delta$:
+These oscillations involve the time step $\delta$ and a non-Gaussian, finite and complex random variable $M_{\delta}$, that may be equal to $0$: